-The other day, I shared a great vacation idea with my wife, Cathy.
-"Hey, we oughta go to Florida next January!"
-(I think the arctic temps had something to do with that inspiration.)
+Not long ago, I shared a great vacation idea with my wife, Cathy.
+"Hey, we should go to Florida sometime!"
+(I think our long winter had something to do with that inspiration.)

 "When are you thinking we should do this?"
 Cathy wondered.

 "I dunno.
-Just sometime in January -- or maybe February . . ."
+Just sometime next January -- or maybe February . . ."

-Cathy replied, "The only way that's going to happen is if it gets on the calendar."
+Cathy replied, "Well, the only way that's going to happen is if it gets on the calendar."

-For years, I've been saying I want to write a book, but never seemed to have the time to write it.
-This year, however, it's different.
-I'm really writing the book!
+For years, I said I wanted to author a book, but never seemed to have the time to write it.
+Last year, I actually did it.

 If you want to get it done, get it on the schedule!

 2. What Gets Planned Gets Done.